Tauseef-Hilal/Reflect/README.md

 <br>

 ## Animated Emojis Without Nitro
 This one is my favourite.
-It lets anyone use animated emojis, whether<br>
-or not they have discord nitro subscription (a premium plan which lets<br>
-users use animated emojis and some more premium features).
-This one is <br>
-implemented in `src/bot.py`.
+It lets anyone use animated emojis, whether or not they have discord nitro subscription (a premium plan which lets users use animated emojis and some more premium features).
+This one is implemented in `src/bot.py`.
 <br>

 ### How this works?
-Whenever someone tries to use an animated emoji, the bot catches the msg<br>
-reads every emoji and deletes the message.
-Then it processes the emojis<br>
-and sends a webhook back to the same channel which shows those emojis!
+Whenever someone tries to use an animated emoji, the bot catches the msg, reads every emoji and deletes the message.
+Then it processes the emojis and sends a webhook back to the same channel which shows those emojis!
 <br>
 <br>

 ## Reaction Roles
 Discord servers have **Roles**.
-These are like ranks in a forum or on a <br>
-subreddit.
-They give users different privileges within a server or make<br>
-them stand out from other users by adding a color to their name or placing<br>
-them higher than other users on the sidebar.
-On Discord, `reaction roles`<br>
-are roles users can assign and unassign to themselves by simply reacting to<br>
-a message with an emoji. iCODE has commands to set up messages for reaction<br>
+These are like ranks in a forum or on a subreddit.
+They give users different privileges within a server or make them stand out from other users by adding a color to their name or placing them higher than other users on the sidebar.
+On Discord, `reaction roles` are roles users can assign and unassign to themselves by simply reacting to a message with an emoji. iCODE has commands to set up messages for reaction roles.
-roles.
 The commands for this are defined in `/src/commands/reaction_roles.py`.
 <br>
 <br>

 ## YouTube Search
-This one lets users stream (search for) YouTube videos right from Discord!<br>
+This one lets users stream (search for) YouTube videos right from Discord!
 For this I integrated the `YouTube Data API` in `/src/utils/youtube.py`.
 <br>
 <br>

 ## Text Filter
 This one keeps the chat clean and community friendly.
-It basically censors<br>
-bad words that come in chat.
-For this, I used `/data/badwords.txt` (from <br>
-Google archives), implemented in `/src/utils/filter.py`.
+It basically censors bad words that come in chat.
+For this, I used `/data/badwords.txt` (from Google archives), implemented in `/src/utils/filter.py`.
 <br>
 <br>